-27 Capital Management
+26.7 Capital Management

-For the purposes of the Company's capital management, capital includes equity capital, optionally convertible preference shares, securities premium and all other equity reserves attributable to the equity holders of the Company.
+For the purposes of the Company's capital management, capital includes equity capital, compulsory convertible preference shares, securities premium and all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to safeguard its ability to continue as going concern and to ensure that it maintains an efficient capital structure and maximize shareholder value.
 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders or issue new shares.
 The Company is not subject to any externally imposed capital requirements.
-No changes were made in the objectives, policies or processes for managing capital during the year ended March 31, 2023, March 31, 2022 except for budgeting for cash flow projections considering the impact of ongoing pandemic Covid-19.
+No changes were made in the objectives, policies or processes for managing capital during the year ended March 31, 2025 and March 31, 2024.
 The Company's policy is to keep the gearing ratio to the minimum.